Chat with us, powered by LiveChat

 June 11-12 | 8:30am-4:30pm PT

-Investigation Skills and Report Writing for Higher Education focuses on improving interviewing techniques and post-interview tasks such as credibility assessment, information synthesis, and clear report writing.
+Investigation Foundations Level Two: Investigation Skills & Report Writing for Higher Education focuses on improving interviewing techniques and post-interview tasks such as credibility assessment, information synthesis, and clear report writing.

 Register Today

-Intermediate Interviewing Techniques & Strategies for Higher Education
+Title IX Advanced Interviewing Techniques and Strategies for Higher Education

 June 13-14 | 8:30am-4:30pm PT